-QUESTION 4: What is the overall project risk categoriza zation?
-Low Risk • Moderate Risk • Substantial Risk x Note: Requirements from Question 5 apply to this level of risk, for each Programmatic Principle and Project Standard triggered at this level of risk, a scoped study on key risks is required.
-Project aspects rated as Low Risk may be able to proceed while the assessments for other higher risk activities are being conducted.
-High Risk • QUESTION 5: Based on the identified risks and risk categorization, what requirements of the SES are triggered? (check all that apply) Question only required for Moderate, Substan ntial and Hi High Risk projects Is assessment required? (check if "yes") x Status? (completed, planned)
+QUESTION 4: What is the overall project risk categoriza tion?
+Low Risk Moderate Risk Substantial Risk x Note: Requirements from Question 5 apply to this level of risk, for each Programmatic Principle and Project Standard triggered at this level of risk, a scoped study on key risks is required.
+High Risk QUESTION 5: Based on the identified risks a and risk ca tegorization, what requirements of the SES are triggered? (check all that apply) Question only required for Moderate, Substar ntial and Hi gh Risk projects Is assessment required? (check if "yes") x Status? (completed, planned)

-1 1 1 1 Challen Analusia if yes, indicate overall type and status 9 Stakeholder Analysis essment - Completed, a Stakeholder Engagement Plan has been conducted at the PPG phase before PAC approval of the project. - Planned, a Stakeholder Engagement Plan for each sub-project (as needed for SES compliance) and will need to update the completed previous to the approval of the sub-project.
-Gender Action Plan: See ProDoc; completed during PPG.
-Capacity assessment for duty-bearers Ongoing, a Capacity Assessment for duty-bearers (top and bottom, i.e. governmer security personnel) at the project has been initiated at the PPG phase before approval of the project.
+1 if yes, indicate overall type and status Fargeted assessment Stakeholder Analysis Completed, a Stakeholder Engagement Plan has been conducted at the PPG phase before PAC approval of the project.
+Planned, a Stakeholder Engagement Plan for each sub-project (as needed for SES compliance) and will need to update the completed previous to the approval of the sub-project.
+Gender Analysis: See ProDoc; completed during PPG.
+Capacity assessment for duty-bearers Ongoing, a Capacity Assessment for duty-bearers (top and bottom, i.e. government and security personnel) at the project has been initiated at the PPG phase before PAC approval of the project.
 See ProDoc.
-Additionally, at the sub-project level, further capacity assessment for duty-be locally is planned and will need to the completed previous to the approval of each project.
-Capacity assessment for right-holders Ongoing, a Capacity Assessment for rights-holders (top and bottom, i.e. African/national and local) at the project has been initiated at the PPG phase b PAC approval of the project.
+Additionally, at the sub-project level, further capacity assessment for duty-bearers locally is planned and will need to the completed previous to the approval of each sub-project.
+Capacity assessment for right-holders Ongoing, a Capacity Assessment for rights-holders (top and bottom, i.e. pan-African/national and local) at the project has been initiated at the PPG phase before PAC approval of the project.
 See ProDoc.
-Additionally, at the sub-project level, further capacity assessment for right-holders locally is planned and will need to the completed previous to the approval of each project.
-Indigenous Peoples analysis: Completed at the PPG phase before PAC approval of the project.
-Other targeted assessments might be required (separate from the ESIA requirements below) and will be determined during implementation of the ESMF.
-That could include alia): A Cultural Heritage Analysis A climate risk assessment, A disaster risk assessment, A hazard assessment, A health impact assessment, A Social and Environmental Impact Assessment for physical and econdisplacement, Indirect climate change and disaster risks will be studied, including the quantifier of GHG emission reductions for scope 2 and 3 (equivalent to a Life Cycle Analysis, cradle to grave).
-A Pollution and Resource Efficiency Assessment x x ESIA (Environ mental and Social Impact Assessm ent) SESA (Strategic Environm ental and Social Assessm ent) Planned, as noted in the ESMF.
-Planned.
-Are management plans required? (check if Х 1 If yes, indicate overall type Targeted manageme nt plans (e.g. Gender Action Plan, Emergency Response Plan, Waste Managem ent Plan, others) Capacity Management Plan: Planned, for each sub-project and will need to the completed previous to the approval of the sub-project.
-Stakeholder Engagement Plan - Completed, a Stakeholder Engagement Plan has been conducted at the PPG phase before PAC approval of the project. - Planned, a Stakeholder Engagement Plan for each sub-project and will need to the completed previous to the approval of the sub-project.
-Gender Action Plan: See ProDoc; completed during PPG Other target management plans might be required (separate from the ESMP requirements noted below) and will be determined during implementation fo the ESMF.
-That could include (inter alia): Emergency Response Plan Waste Management Plan Labor Management Plan Biodiversity Action Plan X ESMP (Environment al and Social Management Plan which may include range of targeted plans) Planned, as noted in the ESMF.
+Additionally, at the sub-project level, further capacity assessment for right-holders locally is planned and will need to the completed previous to the approval of each sub-project.
+Indigenous Peoples, initial analysis: Completed, an Indigenous Peoples Analysis has been completed at the PPG phase before PAC approval of the project.
+Other targeted assessments might be required (separate from the ESIA requirements noted below), and will be determined during implementation of the ESMF.
+That could include (inter alia): - A Cultural Heritage Analysis - A climate risk assessment, - A disaster risk assessment, - A hazard assessment, - A health impact assessment - lf yes, indicate overall type manageme nt plans (e.g. Gender Action Plan, Emergency Capacity Management Plan: Planned, for each sub-project and will need to the completed previous to the approval of the sub-project.
+Stakeholder Engagement Plan Completed, a Stakeholder Engagement Plan has been conducted at the PPG phase before PAC approval of the project.
+Planned, a Stakeholder Engagement Plan for each sub-project and will need to the completed previous to the approval of the sub-project.
+Gender Action Plan: See ProDoc; completed during PPG Other targeted management plans might be required (separate from the ESMP requirements noted below), and will be determined during implementation of the ESMF.
+That could include (inter alia): Emergency Response Plan Waste Management Plan Labor Management Plan Biodiversity Action Plan ESMP (Environment al and Social Management Plan which may include Planned, as noted in the ESMF. range of targeted plans)